 During the three months ended June 30, 2024, we opened nine new stores, which included six HOKA brand stores and three UGG brand stores, including a HOKA brand flagship store in New York City and a UGG brand flagship store in London, UK, respectively.
-As of June 30, 2024, we have a total of 172 global retail stores (including 32 HOKA brand retail stores and 140 UGG brand retail stores), which includes 89 concept stores and 83 outlet stores.
+As of June 30, 2024 September 30, 2024, we have a total of 172 178 global retail stores (including 32 HOKA 139 UGG brand retail stores and 140 UGG 39 HOKA brand retail stores), which includes 89 92 concept stores and 83 86 outlet stores.

-Refer to the "Reportable Operating Segment Overview" in Part II, Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations," of our 2024 Annual Report for further details on our DTC reportable operating segment, including retail store definitions.
+Refer to the section titled "Reportable Operating Segment Overview" in Part II, Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations," of our 2024 Annual Report for further details on our DTC reportable operating segment, including retail store definitions, as well as our former Sanuk brand.
+Refer to the section titled "Recent Developments" in Part I, Item 2, "Management's Discussion and Analysis of Financial Condition and Results of Operations," within this Quarterly Report, for discussion on the sale of the Sanuk brand.